Model & Strategy

 Impact

-Since its first sale in 2008, The Common Market has delivered more than $33M of local fruits, vegetables, dairy, eggs, meat, grains, and grocery items to customers throughout the Mid-Atlantic, metropolitan Atlanta, and now Texas.
+Since their founding, The Common Market has delivered more than $185 million of local fruits, vegetables, dairy, eggs, meat, grains, and grocery items to customers.

-The Common Market delivered food from over 200 small and mid-sized farms to nearly 800 public and private schools, hospitals, eldercare facilities, universities, grocers, workplaces, community organizations, and restaurants.
+The Common Market has delivered food from over 200 small- and mid-sized farms to over 1,200 public and private schools, hospitals, eldercare facilities, universities, grocers, workplaces, community organizations, and restaurants.

-The Common Market and its vendors support more than 3,100 urban and rural jobs and steward more than 24,000 acres of land.
+The Common Market and their vendors support over 3,100 urban and rural jobs and steward over 24,000 acres of land.